syedmba/fogs-of-kalengard/README.md

 _Fogs of Kalengard_ is an Open-World Action RPG (role playing game) where the player explores different areas of the world, interacts with NPCs (non-player characters), defeats many kinds of enemies, and gets stronger by leveling up and unlocking new skills.
 With a wide variety of world locations, uncountable player choices at each stage, and unpredictable plot progression, this is an experience built to immerse the player in a world of thrilling, spell-binding adventure.

+Chapter 1 is a perpetual fighting experience where the game ends when you die.
+Take up your sword and fight!

-## Features That We Plan To Implement
+## Features That We Implemented

-### Menu User Interface

-Start Menu and Pause Menu

-Player Avatar

-Can press ESC at any time during gameplay to open Pause Menu

-**Possible Menu Format:**

-RESUME

-START GAME

-RESTART GAME

-OPTIONS

-QUIT

 ### Player and Battle Stats

-Player class (tank?, warrior?, thief? bandit? etc)

-Player level and EXP bar
+Player Skills and Skill Levels

-Monster fury/anger meter

-Player & monster health bar (updated constantly)
+Player & Monster Health Points

+Player DEF and ATK Stats

-Inventory (menu + hotbar?)
+Inventory

-Status effects

 ### Story Progression

-Intro Scene followed by timeskip

-Demon King tower is in the final area
+Spawn in wilderness

 Subsequent areas can be unlocked by clearing previous areas

-Areas may vary between cities and wilderness
+Areas vary in terrain

+Monsters grow stronger as player levels up their skills

 ### Player Control

-The player will be controlled using either arrow keys (if viable) or manually entered steps
+The player will be controlled using arrow keys input

-### Travel System

-Teleport waypoint at ends of areas to go to previous and next areas respectively

-Or we could implement fast travel to previously unlocked teleport waypoints

 ### Monster Encounters

 Monsters are generated randomly in each area

-Monster respawns after fixed amount of time

-### NPC interactions

-Dialogue depending on player's choice of replies

-The overall route taken would still remain same
+Monsters range in difficulty and type

+Each monster has different stats

 ### World Features

 Terrain generated randomly

-Traps

-Lava/Water?

-Collectibles

-Bonfire-type system to rest and regenerate HP and save progress

 ## Coding Elements That Support The Game Features